Environment Agency: More than 1,000 properties flooded across England

 Hundreds of flood warnings and alerts remained in place on Friday, with the UK Health Security Agency (UKHSA) issuing a cold weather alert from Saturday.

+The Environment Agency said “significant river flooding impacts” were expected on Friday and Saturday across parts of the Midlands on the River Trent and in Gloucester.

-The Environment Agency said ongoing impacts are likely across much of England over the next five days because the ground is “completely saturated”.
+It said areas of the South West on the River Avon would also be affected, adding that ongoing impacts are likely across much of England over the next five days because the ground is “completely saturated”.

-Data from the agency shows almost every river in England to be exceptionally high with some rivers reaching their highest flow on record, such as the River Itchen in Southampton which saw a flow double its previous record in December.
+Data from the Environment Agency shows almost every river in England to be exceptionally high with some rivers reaching their highest flow on record, such as the River Itchen in Southampton which saw a flow double its previous record in December.

 Caroline Douglass, the agency’s flood director, said the River Trent has been at “some of the highest levels we’ve seen in 24 years”.